Budget vs Luxury Travel in India with Kids: Where Comfort Really Matters

 The price at the time was £360 for the two of us, which included:

-It was incredible value and gave us a great introduction to India.
-But looking back, it was also fast-paced and quite intense.
-We spent a lot of time moving between places and very little time actually relaxing.
+It was incredible value and gave us a great introduction to India, but looking back it was also very fast‑paced and intense.
+We spent a lot of time moving between places and very little time actually relaxing, which at the time felt like part of the adventure.
+You can still find low‑cost tours that include comfortable accommodation, but travelling with a child shifted our priorities.
+We were happier paying more for a higher standard of hotel and balancing train travel with car transfers to make journeys quicker and less tiring.

 How We Planned the Trip with a Child